oracle/graal/docs/getting-started/graalvm-enterprise/get-started-graalvm-enterprise.md

 ```

 The last command generates an executable file named _helloworld_ in the current working directory.
-Invoking it runs the natively compiled code of the `HelloWorld` class as follows:
+Invoking it runs the natively-compiled code of the `HelloWorld` class as follows:
 ```shell
 ./helloworld
 Hello, World!